How to Measure Business Plan Implementation Results in Your Company?

 Is there some change in your marketing strategy that is not covered by your plan?
 How are you setting up your prices, promotions, and distributions?

 All of these elements are categories that can change over time.
 These elements have an influence on your sales, current processes, and management.
-Because of that, you must include these changes in your business plan.
+Because of that, you must include these changes in your business plan and ensure they align with your company’s strategy.

 6. Your Sales Achievements